SillyTavern/SillyTavern-Docs/Extras/Installation/Common Problems.md

 This page lists common questions and problems encountered while installing SillyTavern Extras.

+### Extras server can't connect to AUTOMATIC1111's Stable Diffusion Web UI

+> Could not connect to remote SD backend at http://127.0.0.1:7860!
+Disabling SD module...

+**Make sure webui-user.bat that you start Stable Diffusion with contains --api command line option in the COMMANDLINE_ARGS variable.**

+Find and replace that line in your "webui-user.bat": `set COMMANDLINE_ARGS=--api`

+If the API mode is disabled for SD Web UI, Extras server won't be able to make a connection and you won't be able to generate images!

 ### hnswlib wheel building error when installing ChromaDB

 > ERROR: Could not build wheels for hnswlib, which is required to install pyproject.toml-based projects